 AGE AS OF JANUARY 31, DIRECTOR

-NAME POSITION 1998 SINCE
+NAME POSITION 1999 SINCE

-James S. Tisch(1) Chairman of the Board and Chief Executive Officer 45 1989
+James S. Tisch(1) Chairman of the Board and Chief

+Executive Officer 46 1989

-Lawrence R. Dickerson(1) Director, President and Chief Operating Officer 45 1998
+Lawrence R. Dickerson(1) Director, President and Chief Operating

+Officer 46 1998

-Herbert C. Hofmann(1) Director 55 1992
+Herbert C. Hofmann(1) Director 56 1992

-Arthur L. Rebell(2) Director 56 1996
+Arthur L. Rebell Director 57 1996

-Michael H. Steinhardt Director 57 1997
+Michael H. Steinhardt(2) Director 58 1997

-Raymond S. Troubh(2) Director 71 1995
+Raymond S. Troubh(2) Director 72 1995

-(1) Member, Executive Committee of the Board of Directors

-(2) Member, Audit Committee of the Board of Directors
+- (1) Member, Executive Committee of the Board of Directors - (2) Member, Audit Committee of the Board of Directors

-James S. Tisch has served as Chief Executive Officer of the Company since March 1998 and has served as Chairman of the Board since 1995 and as a director of the Company since June 1989.
-Mr. Tisch has served as President and Chief Operating Officer of Loews, a diversified holding company, since 1994 and prior thereto served as Executive Vice President of Loews for more than five years.
-Mr. Tisch, a director of Loews since 1986, also serves as a director of CNA Financial Corporation, an 84% owned subsidiary of Loews, and serves as a director of Vail Resorts, Inc.
+James S. Tisch has served as Chief Executive Officer of the Company since March 1998.
+Mr. Tisch has served as Chairman of the Board since 1995 and as a director of the Company since June 1989.
+Mr. Tisch has served as Chief Executive Officer of Loews, a diversified holding company, since November 1998.
+In addition, Mr. Tisch has served as President and Chief Operating Officer of Loews since 1994, and prior thereto as Executive Vice President of Loews for more than five years.
+Mr. Tisch, a director of Loews since 1986, also serves as a director of CNA Financial Corporation, an 85 percent owned subsidiary of Loews, and serves as a director of Vail Resorts, Inc.

-Lawrence R. Dickerson has served as a director and President and Chief Operating Officer of the Company since March 1998.
-Mr. Dickerson served as Chief Financial Officer of the Company from June 1989 through March 1998.
-Mr. Dickerson also served as Senior Vice President of the Company from April 1993 through March 1998 and as a Vice President of the Company from June 1989 through April 1993.
+Lawrence R. Dickerson has served as President, Chief Operating Officer and a director of the Company since March 1998.
+Previously, Mr. Dickerson served as Chief Financial Officer of the Company since June 1989 and Senior Vice President of the Company since April 1993.

 Herbert C. Hofmann has served as a director of the Company since January 1992.
 Mr. Hofmann has served as Senior Vice President of Loews since January 1992.
-He has served as President and Chief Executive Officer of Bulova Corporation, a 97% owned subsidiary of Loews, since 1989.
-Bulova Corporation distributes and sells watches and clocks.
+He has served as President and Chief Executive Officer of Bulova Corporation, a 97% owned subsidiary of Loews, which distributes and sells watches and clocks, since 1989.

 Arthur L. Rebell has served as a director of the Company since July 1996.
-Mr. Rebell has been a Managing Director of Strategic Management Company LLC since November 1997.
+Mr. Rebell has served as Senior Vice President of Loews since June 1998.
+Mr. Rebell has also served as a Managing Director of Strategic Management Company LLC since November 1997.
 He served as a Managing Director of Highview Capital Corporation from February 1997 to July 1997 and was a Professor of Mergers & Acquisitions at New York University's Stern Graduate School of Business from 1996 to 1998.
 Prior to February 1997, he served as a Managing Director of Schroder & Co.
 Inc. for more than five years.